cloudmesh/cloudmesh-manual/docs/_sources/projects/project-storage.rst.txt

 Cloudmesh Storage
 =================

--  This project can also be taken as independent study or as part of the Cloud Engineering class
+-  This project can also be taken as an independent study or as part of the Cloud Engineering class

 Goals
 -----

-In this project you will be developing a virtual directory which manages links to different cloud services to store files for you.
-Instead of just accessing one storage service in the cloud, a virtual directory allows to store virtual file descriptors pointing to the cloud on which the file is located.
+In this project, you will be developing a virtual directory that manages links to different cloud services to store files for you.
+Instead of just accessing one storage service in the cloud, a virtual directory allows storing virtual file descriptors pointing to the cloud on which the file is located.

 completing and simplifying the compute interface to an existing cloud.